 Faculty Chair: Since its founding Rhodes has attracted outstanding scholars.
 Named chairs are prestigious among faculty and support for endowed chairs and professorships serves to help recruit and retain the best and brightest teacher scholars.

 Study Abroad: Supports students who otherwise would not have an opportunity for an international experience.
-Specific opportunities include studying at other institutions, European Studies, international internships and Maymesters.
+Specific opportunities include studying at other institutions, studying with our Affiliated Programs, engaging in international internships, and studying on our faculty-led summer programs/Maymesters.

 Emergency Assistance: Provides critical emergency aid to students who unexpectedly require financial help to complete their Rhodes education.
 Aid is awarded on a needs basis to active successful Rhodes students.